OneEyed-King/bizBuySellWebScraper/README.md

     * **Parameters:**
         * `headless` (optional, header): Whether to run Selenium in headless mode.
 Defaults to false.
+        * `count` (optional, request param): User can specify how many details it tobe fetched.
+Defaults value 5.

     * **Returns:** A list of business listings.